 I’m increasingly convinced that many of our “haunted” memories of the 1970s stem from the fact that childhood illness was much more commonplace.
 Most of us contracted some combination of the “big three” in the 1970s and early 1980s… measles, mumps and chickenpox.
 And they required lengthy spells off school, woozily dozing in front of unsuitable Open University modules, or impenetrable schools programmes for much older childen.

 When I made my 3-2-1 film, people told me it reminded them of this exact feeling.
 A dream-like state, dropping in and out of consciousness thinking you understand what’s happening, then slipping back into a trance-like fever dream.
 I’ve always wanted to capture that feeling, and this is how I’d like to continue with my work.
 Childhood memories tend to be a distorted interpretation that we try to cling onto as adults.
 I reflect quite heavily on these things in my work and hopefully other people will relate to them too… although it’s very personal.
-Poignant things like the colour and texture of your auntie’s purple carpet, and looking at the dust floating in the sunlight as the Granada start up music comes on… as you quaff Quosh from your gnawed yellow beaker.
-Sorry… I’m actually answering this as if I’m having a bloody fever dream!
+Poignant things like the colour and texture of your auntie’s purple carpet, and looking at the dust floating in the sunlight as the Granada start-up music comes on, and you quaff Quosh from your gnawed yellow beaker.
+Sorry, I’m actually answering this as if I’m having a bloody fever dream!

 Has that feeling of “slowness’ gone from TV now, do you think?